Love Story Down

 Jansen, Super Farm Dog

 Jansen is an English Shepherd who came to us from a breeder in Ancram, NY.
 He’s named for the Roeliff Jansen Kill, a tributary of the Hudson which flows right near his birthplace.
 The name was unique and fit him, so we kept it.
 English Shepherds were among the most common farm dogs in the 19th and early 20th centuries.
 Prized for their versatility, they are highly intelligent and serve as herding dogs, livestock guardians, farm watch dogs, hunting dogs, and pest eradicators.
-At just a year old, Jansen is showing aptitudes for all of these tasks while also being a real lover of people and animals.
+Now three years old, Jansen is showing aptitudes for all of these tasks while also being a real lover of people and animals.
 We think we’ll keep him.